Fohdeesha/quanta-brocade/documentation/index.md

 #reboot the switch so the new bootloader fixes perms
 #you won't be able to write to flash until you do this
 reload
-#now load and write the firmware.
+#now load and write the firmware
 #If your management IP config from earlier didn't save,
 #you'll need to redo those steps to give it an IP again
+enable
 copy tftp flash 192.168.1.49 brocadeimage.bin primary
-#It now perfectly matches a stock brocade Turboiron
+#It now perfectly matches a stock Brocade Turboiron
-#reboot it and it will come up on it's own like a stock device
+#reboot and it will come up on it's own like a stock device
 reload
 ```